budding

 To create a tween, we target an element (this can be any HTML element like a <div>, <p>, or <svg>) and pass in variables.
 Variables define how the element should change over the course of the animation - whether it should move, change opacity or color, grow big or small – you get it.

-Let's say we want to make a box go from navy blue to red, move 40% of the way across the screen on the X axis (horizontal), and grow in scale by 1.4 times the original:
+Let’s say we want to make a box go from navy blue to red, move 40% of the way across the screen I’ve used 20vw units in this example which tells the browser to calculate 40% of the view width. vw is a handy unit for responsive design to make this work on little screens as well as big on the X axis (horizontal), and grow in scale by 1.4 times the original:

 Here’s the code to do that in Greensock: